Lewis & Clark Pioneers football

 The Lewis & Clark Pioneers football team is the college football team of Lewis & Clark College in Portland, Oregon.
 The team competes in the Northwest Conference in NCAA Division III and plays its home games on campus at Griswold Stadium.
-The current head coach is Joe Bushman, who began his tenure in 2022; he was preceded by Jay Locey.

-Formerly known as Albany College and based in Albany, its football program lost a record 28 consecutive games from 1931 to 1935.
+Formerly known as Albany College and based in Albany, Oregon, its football program lost a record 28 consecutive games from 1931 to 1935.
 The school soon relocated to Portland and the football team has played under the Lewis & Clark name since 1946.